ReubenUKGB/nitter-redirect/README.md

 ## F.A.Q

-**Q:** How do I disable a redirect for a specific platform?
+**Q:** How do I disable redirects for a specific platforms?

-**A:** A redirect can be disabled by removing site access for related domains in the extension details page.
+**A:** Redirects can be disabled by removing site access for related domains in the extensions details page.

 ## Notes